SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Since the Beach Chalet became a wonderful place to escape and relax, it also offered games, held special meetings for tea clubs, receptions, events, and also fundraisers for schools.

-Unfortunately, even with all these events and beautiful views, the Beach Chalet was having problem with money, so they hired two sisters, Hattie and Minnie, to make it more interesting to locals and visitors alike.
+Unfortunately, even with all these events and beautiful views, the Beach Chalet was having problems with money, so they hired two sisters, Hattie and Minnie, to make it more interesting to locals and visitors alike.
+They were well known for running some of the best restaurants and clubs in the city, so they were perfect.

-They were well known to run some of the best restaurants and clubs in the city, so they were perfect.
-During this time some of the enhancements include a 1,500-foot fresco that was built through the Work Progress Administration on the bottom floor.
+During this time, some of the enhancements include a 1,500-foot fresco that was built through the Works Progress Administration on the bottom floor.

-After this, the army needed a look out point in case there was an attack and set up there in the 1950s.
-However, the army soldiers weren’t of the best character and was they were rumored to have questionable ladies, games, and other sinful events happening during this time.
+After this, the army needed a lookout point in case there was an attack and set up there in the 1950s.
+However, the army soldiers were rumored to have ladies, games, and other questionable events there during this time.
+They only stayed for a while before being kicked out.

-The city wanted people to have a chance to see the ocean, have delicious food, and not be blown away by the winds.
+A fun fact that most people don’t know about the Beach Chalet is that it replaced one that was actually on the other side of the Great Highway.
+That one was built in 1891 because the city wanted people to have a chance to eat delicious food with views of the ocean and not be blown away by the winds.
 Sadly, the building caught fire in 1958 and was totally destroyed.

 Attractions Nearby